rounak8367/AI_ML_Gene_Project/README.md

 # AI_ML_Gene_Project
-AI/ML project on gene classification with explainability (ANN + SHAP)
+This project uses Artificial Neural Networks and SHAP explainability to predict and interpret gene classification for dietary restriction analysis.
+Built from scratch by Kumar Rounak.